-Any research and analysis in this communication has been obtained by Artemis for its own use.
+Artemis has obtained any research and analysis in this communication for its own use.
 Although this communication is based on sources of information that Artemis believes to be reliable, no guarantee is given as to its accuracy or completeness.

 Any forward-looking statements are based on Artemis' current expectations and projections and are subject to change without notice.